-Remember, in the initial stages of training you will reward your dog every time he performs the behaviour.
-Once you are sure your dog knows and understands what you're asking him to do you can start rewarding intermittently, for example 3 times out of 10.
+Remember, in the initial stages of training you will reward your greyhound every time they perform the behaviour.

+Once you are sure your greyhound knows and understands what you're asking them to do, you can start rewarding intermittently, for example 3 times out of 10.
+Your greyhound may not be used to interacting in this way, so remember to take small steps and gently encourage your greyhound.